 Step #2: From the “Site Content” tab, Click the drop-down arrow to find the “All Pages” tab.

-The analytics tool will likely show you the popular pages, but if that is not the case, click on the Unique Pageviews tab to show the most popular pages first.
+The marketing analytics tool will likely show you the popular pages, but if that is not the case, click on the Unique Pageviews tab to show the most popular pages first.

 Next, cross-reference these high-traffic search pages, identify the ones with high bounce rate.